Q: Is there a real threat to patients from RFI?

 Another point to consider is that cell phones are not essential communications devices for doctors and other hospital personnel (unless there is a failure of the hospital phone system, of course).
-There are plenty of available PBX phones all over the hospital.
-Incoming messages to roving staff are adequately handled by pagers.
-Visitors can use pay phones.
+There are plenty of available Spectralink and PBX phones all over the hospital.
+Incoming messages to roving staff are adequately handled by pagers and Spectralink.
 Thus hospital administrators do not perceive any significant inconvenience or productivity detriment resulting from the banning of cell phones.

 Q: Shouldn't hospital equipment manufacturers completely shield their equipment from interference?